ashandoak/type_checking_in_lean4/src/trust/trust.md

 + For proofs that are not exported, users are additionally trusting the elements of Lean outside the kernel (the elaborator, parser, etc.).

-## An more itemized list
+## A more itemized list

-A more itemized description of the trust involved in Lean 4 comes from a post by Mario Carneiro on the Lean Zulip.
+A more itemized description of the trust involved in Lean 4 comes from a [post by Mario Carneiro](https://leanprover.zulipchat.com/#narrow/stream/113488-general/topic/Lean's.20TCB.20for.20executable.20programs/near/404052056) on the Lean Zulip.

 > In general:
 >